EffectiveRange/python-package-github-action/README.md

 - `package-version`: Version of the package to create (if not provided, will use the given git tag)
 - `is-cross-platform`: Create cross-platform packages using Docker buildx and QEMU (default: `false`)
+- `pre-build-command`: Command to run before the package creation
+- `post-build-command`: Command to run after the package creation

 ### Platform independent or native package creation